Major hazard facilities

 -

-The Chief Executive Officer and/or the most senior officer of FBT Transwest Pty Ltd (FBT) that is resident in Victoria, must meet with the Major Hazard Facility Licence Delegate (Delegate) of WorkSafe.
-At each Compliance Meeting, FBT must provide the Delegate with a presentation that demonstrates to the satisfaction of the Delegate that FBT is continuing to safely and competently operate the Major Hazard Facility (MHF) located at 1 Amanda Road Tottenham, VIC, 3012 (Compliance Meeting).
-Examples of the matters that should be addressed by FBT in the Compliance Meeting, includes providing evidence that demonstrates:
+The Chief Executive Officer and/or the most senior officer of FBT Transwest Pty Ltd (FBTT) that is a resident in Victoria, must meet with the Major Hazard Facility (MHF) Licence Delegate (Delegate) of WorkSafe (Compliance Meeting).
+At each Compliance Meeting, FBTT must provide the Delegate with a presentation that demonstrates to the satisfaction of the Delegate that FBTT is continuing to safely and competently operate the MHF located at 1 Amanda Road, Tottenham, Victoria 3012.

-The delegate may specify additional matters to be addressed.
-The first Compliance Meeting must occur on or before 31 August 2023, with subsequent Compliance Meetings to be held at dates as directed by the Delegate.
+The first Compliance Meeting must occur on or before 31 October 2026, as notified by the delegate with no less than 30 days’ notice, with subsequent Compliance Meetings to be held as directed by the Delegate.

 -